katur/resume/README.md

 Simple LaTeX Resume
 ===================

-To compile the tex to pdf:
+To compile .tex to .pdf (and open the pdf):

 	latex erickson_resume.tex
 	dvipdf erickson_resume.dvi